AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Edge 2.1.0

-* Added support to overwrite Edge request path with custom path to support Edge requests for Media Analytics service.
+* Added support to overwrite the Edge request path with a custom path to support Edge requests for the Media Analytics service.

 ## April 6, 2023